Webflow vs Hubspot cms: 2026 comparison

 - HubSpot CMS:

-- Strong ROI on the integrated vision of the funnel (from traffic to revenue)
+- Strong ROI on the integrated view of the funnel (from traffic to revenue)

 - Less friction between content, campaigns, and CRM data

-- Webflow > HubSpot CMS (lower entry cost, sufficient features)
+- Webflow > HubSpot CMS (lower entry cost, enough features)

 - Webflow + lightweight CRM or HubSpot Starter depending on marketing ambitions